dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

 In this mode, all keying material is taken from plugin environment.
 You can use either Elliptic Curve (EC) keys (recommended) or RSA keys.
 No key generation is automatically performed.

+A good solution for environments where no user folder sharing is needed is to generate per-user EC key pair and encrypt that with something derived from user's password.
+The benefit is that it can be easier to do key management when you can do the EC re-encryption steps in case of password change in your user database instead of dovecot's database.

+You should not configure :dovecot_plugin:ref:`mail_crypt_curve` when using global keys.

 RSA key
 -------